Are you looking to fix the RTC connecting Discord issue?

-Over the previous 5 to 10 years, Discord has risen in worldwide popularity by effectively merging the finest aspects of Twitch, Teamspeak, and IRC into a single, user-friendly social network.
+Over the last decade, Discord has risen in popularity the world over, by effectively merging the finest aspects of Twitch, Teamspeak, and IRC into a single, user-friendly social network.

 For the time being, it is the go-to tool for communication for gamers who have to connect with their partners on a more personal level.